Benjscho/Benjscho.github.io/about.markdown

 permalink: /about/
 ---

-Hi, I'm Ben.
-I'm an MSc Computer Science student at the University of Bath, this blog is currently tracking my progress there for the year.
+Hi, I'm Ben!
+I'm a software developer at AWS, living in Vancouver and originally from the UK.
+I started this blog to track my progress and work in the open while I was doing my MSc in Computer Science in 2020/21.
+I haven't updated it much since then, although I'd like to post more on what I'm interested in.

-Previously I studied English literature at Edinburgh for four very enjoyable years (2014-18), spending a lot of time making [theatre](https://www.eushakespeare.com/shows).
-I spent the intervening two years working in IT in London before deciding to take the plunge and move into software development.
+Right now I'm working on/interested in:

-Right now I'm working on:
+- Learning how to be a better and faster engineer in my day job
-- My dissertation, developing an environment for reinforcement learning in Tetris, and then applying some interesting algorithms to it
+- Starting to write some Rust
-- Finding a job and moving to Vancouver (in whichever order) to be near my partner
+- Learning more about parsing, ASTs, compilers, and programming language theory.

 If you'd like to chat to me about anything you can reach me at blog (at) benjscho.dev